stonstad/Stellar.FastDB/README.md

 # Stellar.FastDB - High Performance Embedded Storage for C# (.NET)
-The extremely fast Stellar.FastDB document store for C# is ~100x faster than its peers.
-FastDB is designed for performance and high concurrency.
+Stellar.FastDB is an exceptionally fast document store for C# with speeds approximately 100 times faster than similar products.
+Designed for optimal performance and high concurrency, it excels in embedded workflows that demand efficiency.

 ---